Onyx-Protocol/Onyx/docs/protocol/specifications/vm2.md

 1. If the current entry is an [Issuance1](blockchain.md#issuance-1), pushes `Value.AssetID`.
 2. If the current entry is a [Spend1](blockchain.md#spend-1), pushes the `SpentOutput.Source.Value.AssetID` of that entry.
 3. If the current entry is an [Issuance2](blockchain.md#issuance-2):
+    2. If the [confidential issuance choice flag](#vm-state) is off (VM evaluates an issuance delegate program):
         1. Verifies that the [issuance asset range proof](ca.md#non-confidential-issuance-asset-range-proof) is non-confidential.
         2. Pushes the `Value.AssetID` of that issuance entry.
+    3. If the [confidential issuance choice flag](#vm-state) is on (VM evaluates an issuance program for an asset ID choice):
+        1. Pushes the `AssetID` of that issuance choice.
 4. If the current entry is a [Spend2](blockchain.md#spend-2):
     1. Verifies that the [asset range proof](ca.md#non-confidential-asset-range-proof) is non-confidential.
     2. Pushes the `SpentOutput.Source.Value.AssetID` of that entry.